Misan Harriman: Photographic career

+Celebrities

+Harriman's photographic career has included photographing a diverse list of celebrities, including Rihanna, Stormzy, Olivia Colman, Princess Beatrice, Meghan, Duchess of Sussex, Cate Blanchett, Chiwetel Ejiofor and Tom Cruise.
+In early 2021, Harriman remotely took the photograph used to announce the pregnancy of Meghan, Duchess of Sussex.
+In June 2022, Harriman photographed one-year-old Lilibet Mountbatten-Windsor.

+Reportage

-Harriman's photographic career has included photographing a diverse list of celebrities, including Rihanna, Stormzy, Olivia Colman, Princess Beatrice, Meghan, Duchess of Sussex, Cate Blanchett, Chiwetel Ejiofor, and Tom Cruise, as well as documenting the Extinction Rebellion, climate strike and anti-Trump protests in 2019.
-In the spring of 2020, Harriman took a series of pictures of people living through the COVID-19 lockdown in his home town of Woking in a project called Lost in Isolation.
+Harriman documented the Extinction Rebellion, climate strike and anti-Trump protests in 2019.
+In the spring of 2020, he took a series of pictures of people living through the COVID-19 lockdown in his home town of Woking in a project called Lost in Isolation.
 His pictures of the Black Lives Matter protests taken in the summer of 2020 appeared on the BBC and in Vogue magazine and The Guardian, and in July were shown on the Piccadilly Lights at Piccadilly Circus in Central London.
 Harriman's triple gatefold cover for the September issue of Vogue—traditionally the most important issue of the year—included portraits of Adwoa Aboah, Marcus Rashford and 18 other activists associated with the Black Lives Matter movement from around the globe.
 He was assisted by two photographers, Cornelius Walker and Ron Timehin.

-In early 2021 Harriman remotely took the photograph used to announce the pregnancy of Meghan, Duchess of Sussex.
+In 2024, much of Harriman's documentary work revolved around the protests in London urging for a ceasefire in the Gaza war.

+In 2025, Harriman had his first major exhibition at Hope 93 in Fitzrovia, London, featuring his work between 2019 and 2025 on global activism.

+Other

 In July 2021, Harriman took up the appointment of chair of trustees of the Southbank Centre.

-In June 2022, Harriman photographed Lilibet Mountbatten-Windsor, the daughter of the Duke and Duchess of Sussex and granddaughter of King Charles III.
+In 2023, he made his directorial debut with The After, a short film about a man who lost his family in a stabbing spree, starring David Oyelowo.
+The film, produced by Nicky Bentham for Netflix, was nominated for Best Live Action Short Film at the 2024 Academy Awards.

 Personal life

-Harriman is married and has two children.
+Harriman is married to Camilla Holmstroem.
+They have two daughters.